 I Love the Awakening Love for Wildlife by Kenyans.
 It’s refreshing, promising, and encouraging.
 Finally, we as conservationists can appreciate the strong support from the public.
 Its no longer conservationists’ role to fight for wildlife and the environment.

 The “Confusing” photo of construction inside Nairobi National park

-So we work up to a photo which suggested construction in Nairobi National Park with Lions present.
-Kenyans on twitter went ahead to air their concerns and for the better on 23rd June 2020 morning, Nairobi National park trended.
+So we work up a photo that suggested construction in Nairobi National Park with Lions present.
+Kenyans on Twitter went ahead to air their concerns and for the better on 23rd June 2020 morning, Nairobi National park trended.
 Everyone defended the park, and those who were lost kept asking questions.

 Especially now that they are plans for developments within this park, people will be spooked by anything remotely close to some construction.
 So yes, you may consider it consider a confusing photo.
 But we see it as a red alert that needs undivided attention.